marijnh/Eloquent-JavaScript/06_object.md

 ```

 The string you pass to `Symbol` is included when you convert it to a
-string, and can make it easier to recognize a symbol when, for
+string and can make it easier to recognize a symbol when, for
 example, showing it in the console.
 But it has no meaning beyond
 that—multiple symbols may have the same name.

-Being both unique and useable as property names makes symbols suitable
+Being both unique and usable as property names makes symbols suitable
 for defining interfaces that can peacefully live alongside other
 properties, no matter what their names are.